 If you turn on all boot options, then only known users defined in Control Panel will have access to your PC using their own usernames and passwords.
 Be careful with these options because you can completely lock yourself out of your PC!
 Read descriptions of options carefully to avoid any problems.
 Options affect the whole PC.

 [Index] [Home] [All Restrictions]

-- How to Disable Ability to Skip Startup Programs? - Normally if you hold the Shift key while Windows is loading you can prevent the Startup applications from being launched.
+- How can I Disable Ability to Skip Startup Programs? - Normally if you hold the Shift key while Windows is loading you can prevent the Startup applications from being launched.
 This setting disables the ability to by-pass these programs.

-- How to Allow Booting to the Previous Operating System? - If you installed an upgrade version of Windows 9x, you can normally press F4 to boot your previous version of Windows.
+- How can I Allow Booting to the Previous Operating System? - If you installed an upgrade version of Windows 9x, you can normally press F4 to boot your previous version of Windows.
 This option can be disabled.

-- How to Stop Error Messages When Booting? - This option stops the Windows pop-up messages notifying you a device is not functioning when you boot-up Windows.
+- How can I Stop Error Messages When Booting? - This option stops the Windows pop-up messages notifying you a device is not functioning when you boot-up Windows.